There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Con: The Action (-2pts)

-The action in this film was fine, in the sense that it looked good and was not sloppy.
-There was no shaky-cam, the stunts were cool, the fight choreography was decent, and it had a comedic tone to it.
-My problem with the action of this film was that it was unnecessary, felt out of place, and took focus away from the things that worked so well in the previous films.
-The action was decent and comedic but it felt like a distraction.
+The action in this movie was fine.
+There was no shaky-cam, the stunts were cool, the fight choreography was decent, and it had a comedic style to it.
+My problem with the action in this movie was that it was unnecessary, felt out of place, and it took focus away from the things that worked so well in the previous movies.
+The action was decent and comedic, but it felt like a distraction.

 It felt like the filmmakers tried to go in a somewhat different direction with Pitch Perfect 3, but they also tried to maintain what worked well in the last two movies.
-Rather than incorporate action elements into the competition storyline, the filmmakers separated these two things with a figurative fence.
-We had the action storyline on one side, the competition storyline on the other, and the filmmakers sat firmly on the middle of the fence.
-Both the action and the competition had entertaining things to offer but the filmmakers of Pitch Perfect 3 struggled to find the balance and both storylines suffered.
+Rather than incorporate action elements into the competition storyline, the filmmakers separated these two things entirely.
+We had the action storyline on one side, the competition storyline on the other, and the filmmakers were sat firmly in the middle, flip-flopping back and forth.
+Both the action and the competition had entertaining things to offer, but the filmmakers of Pitch Perfect 3 struggled to find a balance and I thought both storylines suffered for it.

 Grade: C+ (79pts)

 Pitch Perfect 3 was a lackluster third installment of a hit series of movies.
-The filmmakers tried to balance the line between giving fans what they expect to see and giving them something fresh.
-Rather than incorporate fresh elements to the competition storyline, the filmmakers decided separate the two (expected and fresh).
+The filmmakers tried to balance the line between giving fans what they expected to see and giving them something fresh.
+Rather than incorporate fresh elements into the competition storyline, the filmmakers decided separate the two.
 We basically had two storylines.
-We had the competition and the action.
-There were two storylines and two climaxes.
-The filmmakers tried to balance when they should have blended.
-As a result, both storylines felt hollow and underdeveloped.
+The filmmakers tried to jump back and forth between two completely different storylines, when they should have blended the two together instead.
+As a result, both storylines felt choppy and underdeveloped.

-Fortunately, the movie had Rebel Wilson as Fat Amy.
-She is easily the best part of the last two movies and this movie is no different.
-Pretty much every line is delivered in a comedic way that hits the audience just right.
-Rebel Wilson has fantastic comedic timing and is the comedic powerhouse of the film.
-As great as Rebel Wilson is in these movies, take nothing away from Anna Kendrick.
-She has a great voice that works really well with the A cappella style, but she also provides the film with a very likable and relatable main character.
-Mix the movie‘s problems with these two actresses, and some fun music and the fans are left with a flawed, but entertaining, movie.
+Fortunately, the movie had Rebel Wilson as Amy.
+She was easily the best part of the last two movies and this movie was no different.
+Some of her comedy felt forced, but plenty of it hit me just right.
+Rebel Wilson has fantastic comedic timing and she was the comedic powerhouse of this movie, but take nothing away from Anna Kendrick.
+She has a great voice that drives the plot and the music, but she also provides the movie with a likable and relatable main character.
+Mix the movie‘s problems with these two actresses, and some fun music, and the fans are left with a flawed, but moderately entertaining movie.